CloudLabsAI-Azure/apim-lab/apim-lab/gs/gs.md

 ## Overview

-This lab provides a comprehensive introduction to Azure API Management service, guiding you through the essential steps to set up, configure, and optimize API services in Azure.
+This lab provides a comprehensive introduction to the Azure API Management service, guiding you through the essential steps to set up, configure, and optimize API services in Azure.
 You will learn how to access an API Management instance, customize the Developer Portal, and integrate APIs.
-The lab ses cover practical scenarios such as importing APIs, applying security policies, monitoring usage, and scaling your architecture for enterprise needs.
+The lab exercises cover practical scenarios such as importing APIs, applying security policies, monitoring usage, and scaling your architecture for enterprise needs.
 By completing this lab, you will gain the skills needed to manage APIs efficiently and securely within the Azure ecosystem.

 ## Objective